-Spinach, corn and mushrooms combine with cream cheese and green chilies to make this spicy and savory dip or side dish that I call Espinaca–Side Dish or a Dip.
+This recipe for Espinaca combines spinach, corn and mushrooms with cream cheese and green chilies to make this spicy and savory dip or side dish.

 Do you need a side dish to round out your menu or a dip to take to your next party?
 Try this Espinaca, inspired by one of my favorite items on the menu at Abuelo’s.